 - Make sure you know if there are any food requirements (allergies, vegetarians, etc) and plan accordingly.

-- When going shopping, save all your receipts and who paid for what, so that reimbursement will be easier.
+- When going shopping, keep track of who paid for what, so that reimbursement will be easier.

 - Have traditional foods - people love and often have fond memories of kugel (for example).
 And no one is going to be turned off by a traditional, kosher, home-cooked Shabbat meal.